-Cole Student Activities Building Room 1117 301-405-8634 mei.umd.edu graduate students and international teaching assistants (ITAs).
+Cole Student Activities Building Room 1117 301-405-8634 mei.umd.edu

+MEI provides a variety of English language courses for international undergraduate and graduate students and international teaching assistants (ITAs).
 Although UMEI courses are not credit bearing, each course is assigned a credit and a unit equivalent.